 Airports, airplanes and air miles

 Are you a pilot, or do you want to assist organizations that offer airline assistance to the military community for a variety of needs?
 Visit this LINK for opportunities to help.
 The Honor Flight Network honors America's veterans by transporting them to Washington, DC to visit their memorials.
 Top priority is given to the senior and terminally-ill vets.
-Old Glory Honor Flights is dedicated to transporting our local WWII veterans to Washington, D.C. to see the memorials built in their honor.
+Old Glory Honor Flights is dedicated to transporting our local WWII, Korean War, and Vietnam War veterans to Washington, D.C. to see the memorials built in their honor.
 Let's Bring 'Em Home takes donations each year to purchase plane tickets for junior enlisted military personnel, allowing them the opportunity to fly home and spend the holidays with their families.

 The American Healing Arts Foundation (AHAF) promotes art classes at no cost to our veterans.
-The Wounded Artist Project sends art kits to war wounded recovering in military hospitals.
+Help Heal Veterans provides free therapeutic arts and crafts kits to hospitalized and homebound veterans.
 Veteran Artist Program takes artists, who are also veterans, and propels their works and careers into the mainstream creative arts community through networking, mentorship, collaboration with professional artists, and original productions.
 The Combat Paper Project utilizes art making workshops to assist veterans in reconciling and sharing their personal experiences as well as broadening the traditional narrative surrounding service and the military culture.
 Operation Revamp provides art and alternative therapy and employment to help in healing combat stress, PTSD and TBI for veterans and military family members.

 Bike Free seeks to provide bikes to military kids.
 Bicycling is a means of therapy for military veterans with PTSD; organizations that provide bikes to veterans are found HERE.
 Wounded warriors and disabled veterans are provided with adaptive bikes, creating morale building opportuntieis.
 Learn more HERE.